 By 5.00am, I was out of bed.
-DH had made me a cup of herbal tea and I made scrambled eggs and toast before setting off about 6.30am’ish.
+DH had made me a couple of herbal tea and I made scrambled eggs and toast before setting off about 6.30 am’ish.
 We had discussed about using the Castle Eden cycleway because of recent rain, but it was reasonably dry without too much mud.

 As you can see, it was a glorious morning and we were up at Hurworth burn, our usual 2nd breakfast stop, but didn’t need refreshment there.
 So pressing on to Shotton Colliery, we avoided the bad track of a couple of weeks ago and rode up through Haswell and on to South Hetton where we again picked up the track.

 Stopping near Ryhope, we had our 2nd breakfast sat in glorious sunshine before continuing on through Sunderland and Seaburn.

 The traffic was very congested with cars queuing up to get into car parks.
 We happily booled along the cycle track and I am pleased to say pedestrians mostly kept to the correct side.